 In full compliance with the revised MedDO, Decomplix services as Swiss Rep include:

-- Verifying compliance with registration requirements in Switzerland under the MedDO.
+- Ensuring compliance with registration requirements in Switzerland under the MedDO.

 - Verifying that the device labeling fulfils the requirements in Switzerland.

-- Keeping available a copy of the technical documentation and declarations of conformity for national authorities.
+- Keeping available a copy of the technical documentation and declarations of conformity for Swissmedic.

 - Cooperating with Swissmedic on preventive and corrective actions during audits and/or requests for product samples.

-- Ensuring vigilance duties for incidents and complaints.
+- Ensuring vigilance duties for incidents and FSCA.

 Insecurity in Swiss-market access

 What is the problem?
 For whom?
-Which scenarios are possible?
-When du foreign manufacturers need to take action?
+Which options are possible?
+When do foreign manufacturers need to take action?